tpascarella/sr50/docs/investing/crypto.md

 ### Portfolio Strategy

-The simplest Crypto strategy is to go 50/50 BTC/ETH, skewing to 75/25 in either direction depending on your risk tolerance.
+The simplest Crypto strategy is to go 50/50 BTC/ETH, skewing to 75/25 in either direction depending on personal preference.
 It is modeled after Benjamin Graham's portfolio from The Intelligent Investor.

+There is no "best" portfolio allocation, as some would have you believe.
+You can't possibly know what the best portfolio allocation would be unless you have a time machine and can look 10 years into the future.
+The best bet you have is to make informed decisions about which tokens you are going to invest in, and dollar cost average for the long term.

 ### Putting My Money Where My Mouth Is